 An aggressive defense has several characteristics.
 The first is that in general, though not in every instance, you are moving toward your opponent rather than away or to the side.
 Even if the opponent is at Chikoma you may move closer by stepping in the direction of octagon angle 5 or 7.
 Concurrent with that movement you will position a hand as a guard, check, parry, or block to help ensure you are not struck as you move.
 But the hand is likely to be used for other purposes as well.

-You might also us the same hand to parry the opponent’s attacking hand or foot in a downward direction, pitching the opponent forward to facilitate some subsequent form of Nage.
+You might also use the same hand to parry the opponent’s attacking hand or foot in a downward direction, pitching the opponent forward to facilitate some subsequent form of Nage.

-It is not always necessary that your offensive action needs to involve a damaging impact.
+It is not always necessary that your offensive action involves a damaging impact.
 If someone delivers a right punch as described above then we might step toward angle 7 and apply a left hooking inward and downward parry over the top of the opponent’s striking arm.
 This keeps that arm from hooking inward in our direction, but it also allows us to use the arm to pull the opponent both inward and forward.
-Now we rotate our center to the left as our right hand presses into the left side of the attacker’s face, facilitating Nage.
+Now we rotate our center to the left as our right-hand presses into the left side of the attacker’s face, facilitating Nage.

 If you block then strike as two events then you may find it impossible to deliver the strike.
 Your block may have induced movement into your opponent’s anatomy that enabled him or her to immediately strike using the opposite side of the body.
 Your block has, in effect, frozen you for a moment.
-In that moment your opponent will be half way through the motion that will strike you with the opposite hand or foot.
+At that moment your opponent will be halfway through the motion that will strike you with the opposite hand or foot.

 So the aggressive defense is a way of using a block so that you are never frozen – even for a moment.
 Your block is in continual movement and is employed to rob the opponent of any opportunity to use the opposite side of the body (unless you really, really, really want them to).
 From this moment forward (well, until you get your Blue Belt) this is how you should think of blocking.